cucumber-attic/cucumber.github.com/posting-rules.md

 >>>> What is the most annoying thing in e-mail?<br>

 If you make the effort to place your follow-up remarks *below* the most relevant section of the text you are replying to, then reading the conversation becomes a lot easier to read than the above.
-As a result,and more people are likely to join the conversation, and there will be less misunderstandings.
+As a result more people are likely to join the conversation, and there will be fewer misunderstandings.

 So instead of "top posting", please use interleaved answers: